-Loblaw Companies Limited's authorized share capital is composed of common shares, First Preferred Shares, Second Preferred Shares, Series B.
+The Company's authorized share capital is comprised of common shares, First Preferred Shares, Second Preferred Shares, Series A, and Second Preferred Shares, Series B.

 Common shares have voting rights of one vote per common share.
 The holders of common shares are entitled, subject to the rights, privileges, restrictions and conditions attached to any other class of shares of the Company, to receive any dividend declared by the Company and to receive the remaining property of the Company upon dissolution.
-As at December 30, 2017, there were 386,293,941 common shares issued and outstanding, a decrease of 14,535,929 common shares from January 1, 2017.
+As at December 29, 2018, there were 372,877,667 common shares issued and outstanding, a decrease of 13,416,274 common shares from December 31, 2017.
 There are an unlimited number of authorized common shares.

 Options confer upon the holder the right to purchase one common share at a price specific to each option and described upon option issuance.
-Over the course of fiscal 2017, 1,019,610 options were exercised resulting in the corresponding delivery of 1,019,610 common shares.
-As at December 30, 2017, there were 7,487,774 options outstanding, an increase of 165,416 options from January 1, 2017.
+Over the course of fiscal 2018, 2,081,235 options were exercised resulting in the corresponding issuance of 2,081,235 common shares.
+As at December 29, 2018, there were 7,509,631 options outstanding, an increase of 21,857 options from December 31, 2017.